-Being someone who couldn’t digest William Shakespeare‘s Merchant of Venice and eventually failed the relevant subject in school, I thought I didn’t deserve the chance to pay pilgrimage to the literature mecca, Shakespeare’s hometown in Stratford-Upon-Avon.
-Nonetheless, thanks to VisitBritain and STA Travel!
+As someone who couldn’t digest William Shakespeare‘s Merchant of Venice, I didn’t expect to have the chance to pay pilgrimage to the literature mecca, Shakespeare’s hometown in Stratford-Upon-Avon.

 Stratford-Upon-Avon lies in the Midlands of England and is a very popular attraction among tourists and Shakespeare fans from all over the world.
 The 800-year-old literary heritage is where William Shakespeare was born in 1564 and died in 1616.